1868 Arica earthquake

 The 1868 Arica earthquake occurred on 13 August 1868, near Arica, then part of Peru, now part of Chile, at 21:30 UTC.
-It had an estimated magnitude between 8.5 and 9.3.
+It had an estimated magnitude between 8.8 and 9.1, although earlier studies suggested a broader range of 8.5–9.3.
 A tsunami (or multiple tsunamis) in the Pacific Ocean was produced by the earthquake, which was recorded in Hawaii, Japan, Australia, and New Zealand.

 Tectonic setting

-The earthquake occurred along the boundary between the Nazca Plate and the South American Plate.
+The earthquake occurred along the boundary between the Nazca plate and the South American plate.
 The earthquake was likely a result of thrust-faulting, caused by the subduction of the Nazca plate beneath the South American plate.

 The coasts of Peru and Chile have a history of great megathrust earthquakes originating from this plate boundary, such as the 1960 Valdivia earthquake and the 2010 Chile earthquake.

 Damage

 The earthquake caused almost complete destruction in the southern part of Peru, including Arica, Tacna, Moquegua, Mollendo, Ilo, Iquique, Torata and Arequipa, resulting in an estimated 25,000 casualties, and many shipwrecks.

-The tsunami drove three ships anchored in port nearly 800 m inland: the 1560-ton Peruvian corvette America, the U.S. gunboat Wateree and the U.S. store ship Fredonia, which was completely destroyed.
+The tsunami drove three ships anchored in port nearly 800 m inland: the 1,560-ton Peruvian corvette America, the U.S. gunboat Wateree and the U.S. store ship Fredonia, which was completely destroyed.
 The brig Chañarcillo and two schooners, Rosa Rivera and Regalon, were also lost.
-The port city of Pisco was razed.
+Okal et al. (2006) suggested that the tsunami also severely affected the port city of Pisco, although later studies have regarded this as weak evidence, instead concluding that Pisco and Callao likely experienced only mild inundation.

 The tsunami caused considerable damage in Hawaii, washing out a bridge along the Waiohi River.
 In New Zealand, it is the only fatal tsunami on record, causing substantial damage on the Chatham Islands and an estimated 20 people washed out to sea.
 On the mainland, Banks Peninsula was hardest hit with a Maori village and two houses washed away and boats damaged, and one death was recorded.